17th Special Operations Squadron: Vietnam War

 The 17th Special Operations Squadron (17 SOS) was constituted on 11 April 1969 and activated on 1 June, at Nha Trang Air Base during the Vietnam War with the 14th Special Operations Wing.
 It was equipped with Fairchild AC-119G Shadow gunships and replaced the 71st Special Operations Squadron, which relocated to the United States for inactivation.
-The 17 SOS absorbed around two-thirds of the 71st SOS' personnel, with the remainder being reservists who were transferred to inactive status days after their return to the United States.
+The 17th absorbed around two-thirds of the 71st personnel, with the remainder being reservists who were transferred to inactive status days after their return to the United States.
 By the end of June, the squadron, commanded by Lieutenant Colonel Richard E. Knie, had trained replacements and begun routine operations.
-At the end of the year, it was divided into three flights, operating from different bases: A Flight with four aircraft at Tuy Hoa Air Base, B Flight with seven at Phan Rang Air Base, and C Flight at Tan Son Nhut Air Base.AC-119 crews from the squadron provided airbase defense, close air support, and armed reconnaissance.
+At the end of the year, it was divided into three flights, operating from different bases: A Flight with four aircraft at Tuy Hoa Air Base, B Flight with seven at Phan Rang Air Base, and C Flight at Tan Son Nhut Air Base.AC-119 crews from the squadron provided air base defense, close air support, and armed reconnaissance.
 Four gunships were damaged in combat and on 6 August another was hit by .50 caliber rounds in the fuselage and an engine, causing an engine fire and extensive damage.
 The 17th's main support base was relocated to Phan Rang Air Base on 15 August.
 Due to the pressure on aircraft maintenance, the squadron put in relief from at least one Shadow mission per night in the last half of August.
 The maintenance situation was aggravated by corrosion-control work, maintenance inspections, and part supply disruptions due to unit movements.
 On 11 October, Shadow 76 was destroyed and six crewmembers killed when it crashed upon takeoff for a mission from Tan Son Nhut, the squadron's first aircraft loss.
 Another gunship was severely damaged on 10 November when its right landing gear collapsed on landing at Chu Lai Air Base.

 A decrease in the number of missions, a decline in enemy activity, and worsening weather slightly changed the "seek and destroy" gunship concept of the first half of the year to a "combat air patrol" role.
 By mid-December most of the problems of the squadron had been eased, improving the squadron's situation.
 During its first six months of operations, the squadron's crews flew 2,000 sorties and 8,000 combat hours, fired 20 million rounds of ammunition, expended 12,000 flares, killed 800 enemy, destroyed 150 sampans, and recorded 800 secondary explosions despite aircraft corrosion and equipment issues, reorganization, and retraining of aircrew and support personnel.
 No outpost was overrun while it was being supported by the gunships.